 Scaling removes bacterial deposits from the tooth and root surfaces, while root planing smooths rough areas on roots where bacteria tend to accumulate.
 This deep cleaning allows your gums to heal and reattach to clean root surfaces, reducing pocket depths and eliminating the infection that causes periodontal disease.

 The procedure is typically performed using local anesthesia to ensure your comfort throughout the process.
-Depending on the extent of disease, treatment may be completed in one appointment or divided into multiple sessions to allow for thorough cleaning of all affected areas.
+Depending on the extent of the disease, treatment may be completed in one appointment or divided into multiple sessions to allow for thorough cleaning of all affected areas.

 Following scaling and root planing, antimicrobial medications may be placed directly into periodontal pockets to eliminate remaining bacteria and promote healing.
 These localized treatments provide high concentrations of medication exactly where it’s needed while minimizing systemic effects.